aleshaleksey/fansys23/08-spell-list.md

 |Limitation|Special (see below)|-4
 |Save|CHA|

 **Description**: Summon a level VIII "elemental" of an element corresponding to the element to faithfully serve and fight for you.
 The spirit can communicate with its summoner and other entities it would normally be able to communicate with.
-Elementals are often intelligent enough to understand the gestures and movements of mortals, but not seldom understand their emotions and intentions.
+Elementals are often intelligent enough to understand the gestures and movements of mortals, but seldom understand their emotions and intentions.

 **Limitation**:
 - The elemental summoned corresponds to the spellcasting type, thus if the spell is cast with "Spellcasting: Elemental(Fire)", the elemental will be of type "fire".